im2fast4u/im2fast4u.github.io/index.md

 *The following paragraphs will be included in the 2026 home page blog*

 ## The Language Gods Speak
 Calculus is the most amazing thing I have studied - it's the language gods speak.
-It has a few core concepts, such as differential calculus (the study of the change of a slope), or integral calculus (finding the slope under a curve).
-It brings many wonders to life.
+It is the study of countinuous change.
+Calculus brings many wonders to life.
 If there was no calculus, there wouldn't be cell phones, computers, television, or whatever you are reading this on.
 Whether you are a high schooler going into college, an adult learning new things, or someone else, you should definitely try calculus.

 ## Quantum Mechanics
 Quantum mechanics is a vast part of physics that has been studied for over a hundred years.
 It describes how particles, like electrons, act like waves.
 That is called the wave-particle duality which was also described by Thomas Young's double-slit experiment in the 1800s.
 Another big development of quantum mechanics is the Heisenberg Uncertainty Principle, $\Delta x \Delta p \ge \frac{\hbar}{2}$.
 It states that you can't know both, the position of a particle and it's momentum at the same time.